Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Preliminaries: stochastic and deterministic models for chemical reactions, and WKB reformulations for forward/backward equations

 \section{Preliminaries: stochastic and deterministic models for chemical reactions, and WKB reformulations for forward/backward equations}

-In this section, we first introduce some backgrounds for stochastic chemical reaction modeled by the random time changed Poisson process (see Section \ref{sec2.1}), derive the CME \eqref{rp_eq} associated with `no reaction' boundary condition (see Section \ref{sec2.2}) and revisit the macroscopic RRE \eqref{odex} (see Section \ref{sec2.3}).
-Then in Sections \ref{sec2.4} and \ref{sec2.5}, we use WKB reformulation to recast CME and the backward equation as nonlinear ODE systems, i.e., nonlinear discrete semigroup on countable grids.
+In this section, we provide the necessary background for understanding the stochastic modeling of chemical reactions using the random time-changed Poisson process (see Section \ref{sec2.1}).
+We then derive CME \eqref{rp_eq} with the corresponding 'no reaction' boundary condition (see Section \ref{sec2.2}).
+Additionally, we revisit the macroscopic RRE \eqref{odex} in Section \ref{sec2.3}.
+In Sections \ref{sec2.4} and \ref{sec2.5}, we employ the WKB reformulation to transform the CME and the backward equation into nonlinear ODE systems, specifically nonlinear discrete semigroups on countable grids.